 Utilize the wall if you are not able to kneel down or place pressure on your hands when getting on this hand position.
 Don’t devalue what you can with the wall to effectively strengthen your knees.

 Use a Foam Roller

 2. Utilize Loop Tubing

-Even if I can’t grip, I can lift it up and bring out the legs out to the side.
+Even if you can’t grip, you can lift it up and bring out the legs out to the side.

 Bringing the legs out to the side

-I can utilize the loop tubing to various things and to exercise as well if I am not able to kneel down or place pressure on the hands and on the wrists.
+Utilize the loop tubing to various exercises such as pressing if you are not able to kneel down or place pressure on the hands and on the wrists.